mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 # 1.2 Attaching a script to account

-1. Now let's prepare a JSON request to sign a SetScriptTransaction for shared account with the given script:
+1. Now let's prepare a JSON request to sign a SetScriptTransaction for the shared account with a given script:

    ```json
    {